 Once a tiny fishing village that made a living fishing for tuna, Benidorm took off as a holiday destination in the 1960s when Spain looked to cash in on the arrival of package holidaymakers from northern Europe.
 Overnight high-rise hotels started to spring up along the beach and turn what was once a quiet village into a city with 69,000 residents.
+Suddenly plans were in place to provide a reliable transport network from Alicante airport to Benidorm.

 When you look at Benidorm from the surrounding mountains it’s easy to see why Benidorm has become such a popular holiday destination as not only is it in a magnificent setting the horseshoe shaped bay has miles of white sandy beaches.